 This course can also be customized for an organization and/or community based on their needs and preferences.
 In its standard format, this course is comprised of 120 hours of applied training.
 Clients may request additional training in specific topics (e.g., cultural heritage, forestry, Guardian training, etc.) or additional certifications (e.g., Off-Road driving, Archaeology, UTV training, etc.).

 Contact us with your ideas and needs and we’ll work with you to design and deliver a specialized training program that meets your needs.

 Course participants typically include existing environmental technicians, Indigenous stakeholders, resource workers, or individuals wishing to enter the environmental management or natural resource management sectors.

 How do I Attend?

-The EFS is available via our website schedule, or on contract to community groups.
-The EFS is regularly scheduled for community-based deliveries throughout the year (providing suitable weather).
+The EFS is available in the three program versions outlined above and posted on our website schedule, or on contract to community groups.
+EFS programs are scheduled for community-based deliveries throughout the year.
 Interested groups or organizations can also arrange for an ‘in-house’ or contract delivery of the EFS.
 In either scenario, contact NRTG for further information.